OneCrinkleyFry/day-planner/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler
+## A simple calendar app for scheduling your work day